 Installing safety equipment can make bathing less exhausting

-Why not make bathing, or showering, less exhausting by using a shower seat, or a sliding transfer seat for bathtub.
+Why not make bathing, or showering, less exhausting by using a shower seat, or a sliding transfer seat for the bathtub.

 You could also add a grab bar to have something to hold onto if your loved one doesn’t want seats.